thanos-io/thanos/docs/components/query.md

       --enable-feature= ...
 Comma separated experimental feature names to enable.The current list of features is
                                  promql-negative-offset and promql-at-modifier.
+      --endpoint=<endpoint> ...
+Addresses of statically configured Thanos API servers (repeatable).
+The scheme may be
+                                 prefixed with 'dns+' or 'dnssrv+' to detect Thanos API servers through respective DNS
+                                 lookups.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable